scala/scala3/docs/_docs/reference/contextual/derivation.md

 ```

 Note that `derived` is defined as an `inline def`.
-This means that the method will be expanded at all call sites (for instance the compiler generated instance definitions in the companion objects of ADTs which have a `deriving Eq` clause).
+This means that the method will be inlined at all call sites (for instance the compiler generated instance definitions in the companion objects of ADTs which have a `deriving Eq` clause).

-> Expansion is potentially expensive if overused (meaning slower compile times) so we should be careful to limit how many times `derived` is called for the same type.
+> Inlining of complex code is potentially expensive if overused (meaning slower compile times) so we should be careful to limit how many times `derived` is called for the same type.
 > For example, when computing an instance for a sum type, it may be necessary to call `derived` recursively to compute an instance for a one of its child cases.
 > That child case may in turn be a product type, that declares a field referring back to the parent sum type.
 > To compute the instance for this field, we should not call `derived` recursively, but instead summon from the context.